0xIntuition/intuition-beta-contracts/README.md

 ```

 **Notes:**
-- When verifying your smart conttacts, you can use an optional parameter `--constructor-args` to pass the constructor arguments of the smart contract in the ABI-encoded format
+- When verifying your smart contracts, you can use an optional parameter `--constructor-args` to pass the constructor arguments of the smart contract in the ABI-encoded format
 - The chain ID for Base Sepolia is `84532`, whereas the chain ID for Base Mainnet is `8453`

 ### Upgrade Process